Anti-social behaviour & neighbour nuisance

-We take all reports of anti-social behaviour very seriously here at Love Living Homes/
+We take all reports of anti-social behavior very seriously here at Love Living Homes.

-There’s lots of different ways we can tackle anti-social behaviour.
+There’s lots of different ways we can tackle anti-social behavior.
 These include making full use of the legal powers available to us and working with partner agencies to provide support to victims.